Zach Fuqua

 Before joining the University of Kentucky College of Engineering in 2014, Betsy served as an industry liaison where she collaborated with federal agencies, congressional leaders, nonprofits, and industry partners to advocate for legislative and policy changes.
 Her work involved crafting innovative solutions, navigating complex policy landscapes, and building coalitions to drive meaningful outcomes.

 At UK, Betsy brings that same strategic mindset to her work in the Pigman College of Engineering.
-Whether she is guiding students through career exploration, partnering with employers to expand opportunities, or leading large-scale events, her focus is always on building meaningful connections and empowering others to succeed.
+Whether she is guiding students through career exploration and teaching them how to evaluate full-time job offers, partnering with employers to expand opportunities, or leading large-scale events, her focus is always on building meaningful connections and empowering others to succeed.

 She excels at synthesizing complex information, developing creative solutions, and advocating for positive outcomes in career development, education, and communication.